dpla-attic/scetta/README.md

 The Sequencefile version of our data is in S3 here: s3://dpla-mdpdb/cdl.seq

-Basically, the only step required to generate that file was to point the `tar-to-seq` program available [here](https://stuartsierra.com/2008/04/24/a-million-little-files) at it.
+Basically, the only step required to generate that file was to point the `tar-to-seq` program available [here](https://stuartsierra.com/2008/04/24/a-million-little-files) at the cdl_original_record.tar.gz file.
 The process took 46 seconds on my laptop.

 A Sequencefile is a record-based, splittable file format that comes from the Hadoop world.
 Each "line" in that file is a key that's the original filename, and a value that contains the bytes of each file.
 The whole file is split into